soundshed/spark-guide/README.md

 # Spark Amp Guide
-A community-maintained guide to getting started with the Positive Grid Spark Amp, including frequently asked questions.
+This is a community-maintained guide to getting started with the Positive Grid Spark Amp, including frequently asked questions.
+Feel free to contribute changes.

 ## Orders
 Most/many spark amp orders are pre-orders via the Positive Grid website.
 Depending on your geographic location and when you ordered most customers have experienced long (several month) delays in receiving their amps.
 Customers ordering today can expect less wait time.
 The amp is not generally available in stores currently.